John Cartwright (footballer): Career

 Cartwright made his senior debut for West Ham on 17 October 1959, starting the match against Everton at Goodison Park.
 "I made Malcolm Musgrove's goal in my first game", Cartwright later recalled.
 The match ended in a 1–0 win for West Ham.
 However, with competition from the likes of Phil Woosnam and Ron Boyce, Cartwright found his chances limited at West Ham.
-He made just four senior appearances in the Football League for the club between 1959 and 1961, although he managed three goals in four appearances in the League Cup and it's forerunner, the Southern Professional Floodlit Cup.
+He made just four senior appearances in the Football League for the club between 1959 and 1961, although he managed three goals in four appearances in the League Cup and its forerunner, the Southern Professional Floodlit Cup.

 Shortly after Ron Greenwood took over the reins at West Ham, Cartwright moved to Crystal Palace, where he made 11 appearances in the League, before dropping down to the Southern League to join Malcolm Allison at Bath City in the summer of 1963.
 He played 60 games for the Somerset club, scoring 30 goals, and left in October 1964.

 He joined Wimbledon, also of the Southern League, becoming their first player to be paid a fee after the club turned professional in 1964.
 He made 120 league appearances for the Dons, scoring 19 goals.

 Cartwright worked as youth coach at Crystal Palace between 1971 and 1978, working with the team that won the FA Youth Cup in 1976–77 and 1977–78.

 He managed the England Youth (under 18) team, as England's first full-time youth coach, between 1978 and 1982.

 After a spell coaching with Kuwait Sporting Club, where he was assistant to Geoff Hurst, he joined Arsenal as assistant manager in March 1985.
 He, along with manager Don Howe, resigned in March 1986.